jblang/retro-notes/computers/Zenith-Z-248/README.md

 ## Software
 - [Zenith Z-200 PC Diagnostics](Z-200_Diagnostics.zip) (from [WinWorld](https://winworldpc.com/download/c2ae0951-5247-6211-c3a4-c28d587054ef))
 - [Zenith Z-200 GW-BASIC Version 3](Z-200_GW-Basic_Version_3.zip) (from [WinWorld](https://winworldpc.com/download/5563142e-4763-11c3-a4c2-8d587054c392))

-## Personal Notes

-I bought this system in January 2025 from the [Bits Please](https://www.ebay.com/str/bitsplease) on eBay.
-For initial testing of the power supply, I removed all the components from the backplane and powered up it with a sacrificial IDE hard drive connected.
-After the power supply stabilized, I checked all the voltages and confirmed that they were correct before putting the other parts back in.
-Other than the original floppy drive, everything worked.
-Originally it seemed a bit unstable and wouldn't boot sometimes, but after running for a while it has stabilized (most likely after the electrolytic caps fully reformed).
-I swapped the EGA for a VGA card since I don't have an EGA monitor, and added the Sound Blaster 2.0 and XT-CF cards.
-I replaced the broken 3.5" drive with a Teac model and added a Teac 5.25" drive.

-My dad ran his pharmacy on a similar system from the mid-80s to early 90s.
-Originally he had the 286 model, but he upgraded it to a 386 with a kit sold by Zenith.
-He brought it home before using it at his store, and I have memories of playing Zork and King's Quest on it when I was around 7 or 8.
-Later in junior high, I had a 16MHz 386SX at home, which was the source of the VGA board and keyboard I am using with this system.
-The 386SX also had same TEAC floppy drive models that I installed in this system, and a Sound Blaster 1.5.
-My current configuration is therefore a bit of a hybrid between these two systems.

 ## Additional Photos